 Example 17: Former chair of Spitalfields and Banglatown CLP, Musabbir Ali, tweeted a far-right 'timeline of the Jewish Genocide of the British People' that claimed 'Jews control Britain and are committing genocide on us.'
 He was suspended after a complaint from the JLM.
-The JC reported that Ali also claimed on Twitter that Israel was behind the Islamic State-claimed bombings in Ankara - a classic example of antisemitic anti-Zionism.68 it had become impossible to do their jobs due to overwhelming antisemitic abuse.
-Joe Goldberg and Natan Doron said that 'many members have repeated to me assertions about Jews having big noses, controlling the media and being wealthy', and that a fellow councillor accused Goldberg of 'bagel-barrel politics'.
+The JC reported that Ali also claimed on Twitter that Israel was behind the Islamic State-claimed bombings in Ankara - a classic example of antisemitic anti-Zionism.68 Example 18: Two Jewish Labour Councillors in Haringey resigned, saying it had become impossible to do their jobs due to overwhelming antisemitic abuse.
+Joe Goldberg and Natan Doron reported that 'many members have repeated to me assertions about Jews having big noses, controlling the media and being wealthy', and that a fellow councillor accused Goldberg of 'bagel-barrel politics'.
 On his resignation, a Haringey Momentum activist tweeted to Goldberg: 'At least [you] will have more time to count your money.'
 Mr. Goldberg said complaints he made to Labour Party officials were dismissed.69